thiemo/wattfleet/README.md

 <https://github.com/AdguardTeam/AdGuardHome/wiki/Getting-Started>

 1. connect to `http://YOUR-DEVICE-IP:8000/install.html` in your browser
-2. select `All interfaces` and port `8000` for the Admin Web Interface listen interface (Do not use port 80 as it'll be used by HomeAssistant.)
+2. select the interface you want to use and any port that's not in use for the Admin Web Interface listen interface.
+Do not use ports 80 or 8080 as it'll be used by HomeAssistant.
+Any port above 1024 should be safe.
+Make sure to take note of the location as you'll use it to connect to the AdGuard Home Interface.
-3. select either `eth0` or `wlan0` and port `53` for the DNS server listen interface
+3. select either `eth0` or `wlan0` and port `53` for the DNS server listen interface depending on your use case.
 4. provide an admin username and password

 ### Encryption setup